 - The bridge provides convenient access to Portsmouth Naval Hospital, so all appointments are met on time.

-- The new SNJB allows direct access to North and Southbound lanes of I-464.
+- The new SNJB allows seamless access to North and Southbound lanes of I-464.

 - The fully-electronic video capture system for fee collection eliminates the need for a toll plaza, thereby keeping traffic moving smoothly and without delays.